 - rubbing eyes with paws (which causes further trauma)

 Another Shih Tzu, Emma, was rescued from a breeding farm 3 years ago.
-Due to deplorable conditions & lack of veterinary care, dogs like Emma live with various health issues left unattended.
 You can see the extent of scarring on her right cornea.
 There is no reflex to light or objects.

 Dr Heng Yee Ling, Mount Pleasant Animal Medical Centre (Farrer), examined Emma.
 Her left eyeball has already ruptured & shrivelled up.
 Due to increasing intraocular pressure in her right eye, Emma later went through enucleation to remove both eye balls.